 India currently has a special place in the English language record books - as the country with the largest English-speaking population in the world.
-Ten years ago that record was held by the US.
+Ten years ago that record was held by the United States.
 Not any more.

-The population of India passed a billion a couple of years ago, and is increasing at the rate of 3% per annum.
+The population of India passed a billion - that's a thousand million - a couple of years ago, and is increasing at the rate of 3% per annum.
 In 1997 an India Today survey suggested that about a third of the population had the ability to carry on a conversation in English.
-This was an amazing increase over the estimates of the 1980s, when only about 4%-5% of the population were thought to use the language.
+This was an amazing increase over the estimates of the 1980s, when only about four or five per cent of the population were thought to use the language.
 And given the steady increase in English learning since 1997 in schools and among the upwardly mobile, we must today be talking about at least 350 million.
-This is more than the combined English-speaking populations of Britain and the US.
+That's equal to the combined English-speaking populations of Britain, the USA, Australia and New Zealand.

-All of these speakers - bar a lakh (hundred thousand) or so - have learned English as a second language.
-English has special regional status in India, and is an important unifying medium between the Indo-European north and the Dravidian south.
+All of these speakers - bar a lakh or so - have learned English as a second language.
+A lakh, by the way, is the Indian English word for a hundred thousand - it's spelled l, a, k, h.
+English has special regional status in India, and is an important unifying linguistic medium between the Indo-European north and the Dravidian south.
 Special status means much more than having a place in the public institutions of the country - in parliament, the law courts, broadcasting, the press, and the education system.
 It means that the language permeates daily life.
-You cannot avoid it, especially in the cities.
+You can't avoid it, especially in the cities.

-My wife and I have just returned from a two-week lecturing tour of India, sponsored by the British Council.
-We visited Chennai, Delhi, Kolkata, Pune and Mumbai, and found ourselves surrounded by English everywhere.
+A couple of months ago, my wife and I returned from a two-week lecturing tour of India, sponsored by the British Council.
+We visited Chennai (or Madras, as it used to be called), Delhi, Kolkata (or Calcutta), Pune, and Mumbai (or Bombay), and we found ourselves surrounded by English everywhere.
 The roads into the city centres from the airports would pass through some very poor areas, but even the smallest shops and stalls would have an English sign or poster nearby.
+Nor were the slums exempt: on the corrugated walls of a straggling Mumbai complex was a series of ads for vitrified tiles, all in English.

-Outside the Red Fort in Delhi, a Hindi-speaking teacher was marshalling a class of 30 Hindi-speaking teenagers, and giving them instructions about where to meet and when their bus would leave - in English.
+Outside the Red Fort in Delhi, a Hindi-speaking teacher was marshalling a class of 30 Hindi-speaking teenagers, and giving them instructions about where to meet and when their bus would leave - all in English.
 Outside St Thomas' Cathedral in Chennai we met a group of primary-school Tamil children coming out of the local school.
-As soon as they saw us they waved excitedly - we were the only fair-skinned people to be seen - and we received a chorus of

-Many people still see British English as the only 'proper' English "hello", "hi", "how are you?" ...
-"Fine thanks, how are you?" we replied.
-"We're fine too," they said.
+As soon as they saw us they waved excitedly - we were the only fair-skinned people to be seen - and we received a chorus of 'hello', 'hi', 'how are you?'....
+'Fine thanks, how are you?' we replied.
+'We're fine too', they said.
 Seven-year-olds, we marvelled, on a confident career-track towards English.